Raza-web-asoc/raza_images_ms/README.md

-# Admin Microservice
+# Images microservice

-This microservice will handle administrative functionalities.
+This microservice will handle images of pets and users.

 The functionalities included will be:

-- Delete users
+- Delete photos of users and pets
-- Delete posts
-- Reports:
-    - Report chat
-    - Report posts
+- Update photos of users and pets

 ## Structure of the project [In progress]: